Prerequisites, Requirements and Policies

 Students admitted to the School of Medicine on a conditional basis (i.e., requirement(s) yet to be completed) must fulfill those conditions prior to matriculation in the school of medicine.

-- Committee letter (required if your college/university has an officially designated committee or advisor).
-Authored by a pre-health committee or adviser and intended to represent your institution's evaluation of you.
-A committee letter may or may not include additional letters written in support of your application; - OR -
+- Committee letters (required if your college/university has an officially designated committee or advisor) are authored by a pre-health committee or adviser and intended to represent your institution's evaluation of you; a committee letter may or may not include additional letters written in support of your application - OR -

-- Letter packet: A packet or set of letters assembled and distributed by your institution, often by the institution's career center. - OR -
+- Letter packets include a set of letters assembled and distributed by your institution, often by the institution's career center - OR -

-- Two (2) letters from faculty members in science departments who taught you are required if the college/university you have attended does not have a Committee/Advisor AND one (1) letter from a non-science faculty member who has taught you.
-In addition to the letters, applicants with advanced degrees or significant postgraduate work experience of one year or more, are required to send recommendations from each component of their education and major work experience.
+- Two (2) letters from faculty members in science departments who taught you are required if the college/university you have attended does not have a Committee/Advisor, AND one (1) letter from a non-science faculty member who has taught you

 V. Non-U.S. citizen applicants